 - or at least that it belongs to the same technical field as the invention (or to a closely related domain).

-If generally this disclosure is one that corresponds to a similar use and that requires the least structural and functional changes to achieve the claimed invention (T606 / 89), it is not a rule: we must give more weight to the problem of origin, to the destination of the use and the effects obtained than to the number of common characteristics in the choice of the state of the closest technique (T1019 / 13).
+If generally this disclosure is one that corresponds to a similar use and that requires the least structural and functional changes to achieve the claimed invention (T606 / 89), this is not a rule (T1666 / 16): it is therefore necessary to give more weight to the problem of origin, the destination of the use and the effects obtained than to the number of common characteristics in the choice of the closest state of the art (T1019 / 13).

 It may happen that a document seeks to solve a problem totally different from the invention (eg antidandruff effect of a shampoo) but that it contains all the features that make it possible to solve the problem of the invention (eg silicone having a known conditioning effect).